vladc73/N8N-Full-Tutorial-Building-AI-Agents-/README.md

-I recently completed ZTM Academy Certification with a profound interest in technology and a dedication to solving complex problems.

 ## Objective
 My journey in Information Technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.